devgirl7/springrest/README.md

 ## Customer Profile managemennt REST Application

  This is a Spring Boot Application with a full-fledged REST API service exposed with Swagger 2.0 UI.
- It allows for CRUD operations on the custoemr profile information.
+ It allows for CRUD operations on the customer profile information.

  __*The this application is hosted on Microsoft Azure Cloud.**__